codacy/docs/docs/organizations/roles-and-permissions-for-synced-organizations.md

 ## Permissions for Bitbucket

-The table below maps the Codacy operations to the Bitbucket Cloud and Bitbucket Server roles that allow performing them:
+The table below maps the Bitbucket Cloud and Bitbucket Server roles to the Codacy operations that they're allowed to perform:

 <table>
   <thead>